 Dr Holly Eva Ryan joined the Department in August 2016.
 Her research sits at the intersections of visual and international politics.
-It has a particular emphasis on the relationship between art and activism in Latin America and beyond.
+It has a particular emphasis on the relationship between art, power and resistance in Latin America and beyond.
 Dr Ryan's recently published book 'Political Street Art: Communication, Culture and Resistance in Latin America', examines the relationship between street art forms - graffiti, muralism, wheatpastes and street improv - and politics in Bolivia, Brazil and Argentina.
+She is currently working on an ESRC New Investigator funded project exploring international friendship, solidarity and twinning practice.

 Before joining MMU, Dr Ryan led a research strand exploring 'Politics, Art and Expression' at the Crick Centre for the Public Understanding of Politics, University of Sheffield.
 In this role she was responsible for organising and delivering a number of prominent research and engagement activities including a global photography competition in partnership with the World Photography Organisation and an accompanying exhibition at UK Parliament.
-Since 2015, she has been one of five co-convenors of the Political Studies Association's Art and Politics Specialist Group.
+From 2015 to 2017 she was one of five co-convenors of the Political Studies Association's Art and Politics Specialist Group.

 Dr Ryan is interested in supervising doctoral projects in the following areas:

-She is currently on the supervisory team for the following PhD students:
+She is currently supervising the following PhD students:

 HE.
 Ryan (2016).
 Political Street Art Communication, Culture and Resistance in Latin America.
 Routledge.